EdmundGoodman/Warwick_modelling/writeup/writeup.md

 #### Summary of results

-Our results show that our product is beneficial in the real world.
-We know this as we validated our model to prove that it is an appropriately close approximation to reality, then showed that the use of our product improved many of model metrics, most notably the total number of deaths and the numbers of Carbapenem resistant bacteria across the run of a model.
+Our results show that our product will be beneficial in the real world.
+We know this as we validated our model to prove that it is a sufficiently close approximation to reality, then showed that the use of our product improved the model metrics, most notably the total number of deaths and the numbers of Carbapenem resistant bacteria across the run of a model.

 ![deaths_violin_plot](C:\Users\egood\Desktop\modelling\writeup\diagrams\deaths_violin_plot.png)

-Above shows a plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below).
+Above shows a violin plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below).
 It is evident that the product causes a statistically significant reduction in the number of deaths resulting from the various strains of the pathogen modelled by the system.

 ![meropenem_with_without](C:\Users\egood\Desktop\modelling\writeup\diagrams\meropenem_with_without.png)

-Above also a plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below).
+Above also shows a line plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below).
 It is again evident that the product causes a statistically significant reduction in the number of people infected with a strain of the pathogen resistant to meropenem - the drug resistance detect by our product.

 ### Implementation